-Having a disability should not curb dreams of travelling the world and in many ways, in today’s world it does not.
-However this does not cover up the simple truth that some destinations around the world make things easier for disabled travellers.
+Having a disability should not curb your dreams of travelling around the world and in many ways, in today’s world it does not.
+However this does not cover up the simple truth that some destinations do not do enough for disabled travellers.
 This article focuses on some of the top destinations renowned for making things that little bit easier.

-Okay, so you’re already here, I get it – what is the point of holidaying at home, you might say!
+Okay, so you are already here, I get it ? what is the point of holidaying at home, you might say!
 However, with the pound struggling a little, some of us might rather save the expense of exchanging currency and besides, the UK is fantastic for accessible and exciting travel experiences.
 Two incredible attractions that have garnered acclaim for accessible travel in London are The Eden Project in Cornwall and the Science Museum in London.
 The Eden Project is an unbelievable experience with great family entertainment and the fact that it is in beautiful Cornwall offers the chance to combine it with relaxing at one of the area’s many accessible beaches.
-This fabulous site also provides great information of the many accessible scenic walks on offer in the area.
-London, meanwhile offers a wealth of accessible experiences and there are a host of sites, such as this one that provide superb information as to the many things to do that are appropriate for disabled travellers, other than the wonderful Science Museum.
+London, meanwhile offers a wealth of accessible experiences and there are a host of sites that provide superb information as to the many things to do that are appropriate for disabled travellers, other than the wonderful Science Museum.

 France is not only a beautiful country with great food and wine, but across the country there are some stunning gites and hotels that cater specifically for disabled travellers, making it possible to organize fantastic holidays from single locations to multi-centred vacations.
 Provence is a superb option and there are some exceptional options of accommodation from people who know how to run accessible holiday homes.